IntelliSOFT-Consulting/dhis2-android-capture-app/docs/src/commonmark/en/content/capture-app/local-analytics-features.md

 All these visualizations can be organised and displayed in groups.
 Groups are also configured using the Android Settings Webapp following the steps below:

    1. Open the Android Settings App
-   2. Click to Add a new visualization in the Analytics Menu (Home, Program or Data set)
+   2. Click to Add a new visualization in the Analytics Menu (National Cancer Registry of Kenya, Program or Data set)
    3. Select a visualization
    4. Mark the "Use a group visualization" checkbox
    5. Create or select a created group